-As vegetarians, the primary nutrients that may concern vegan marathon runners are omega-3s, calcium, vitamin D, vitamin B12, iodine, iron, and zinc.
-It might be a good idea for runners following a vegan diet to have annual bloodwork done to ensure they aren’t deficient in any of these micronutrients.
+As vegetarians, the primary nutrients that may concern vegan marathon runners are omega-3s, calcium, vitamin D, B12, iodine, iron, and zinc.
+It might be a good idea for runners following a vegan diet to have annual bloodwork done to ensure they aren’t deficient in micronutrients.

 What Exactly Is Gas in a Vegan Diet?

-When you suddenly start to consume significantly higher amounts of beans and legumes than what you’re used to, your body might have difficulty digestion at first, and you could end up with bloating and gas.
+When you suddenly start to consume significantly higher amounts of beans and legumes than you’re used to, your body might have difficulty digesting at first, and you could end up with bloating and gas.